u-Sir/peek-pop/README.md

 </div>

-An open-source add-on for previewing, searching, and collecting links to read later in a popup window.
-Source code available in releases or branches.
+***A lightweight, open-source browser extension that lets you preview, search, and save pages to read later.
+Source code available in releases or branches.***

 # Usage